 Activist/Filmmaker Nikole Lim brought her new documentary, While Women Weep, to Elkins Auditorium for a special convocation program.
 Lim focuses upon three stories of hope with Kenyan women who have demonstrated strength and perseverance amidst abuse.
 Lim challenged the audience to tell stories of substance, pointing out how her movie led to the creation of a non-profit, Freely in Hope, which provides scholarships and launches micro-enterprises for women in Africa.

 EMC teams with Glazer Institute for screening of The Last Survivor

-The Center for Entertainment, Media, and Culture joined with Pepperdine's new Glazer Institute for Jewish Studies to host a screening of the award-winning documentary, The Last Survivor.
+The Institute for Entertainment, Media, and Culture joined with Pepperdine's new Glazer Institute for Jewish Studies to host a screening of the award-winning documentary, The Last Survivor.
 It skillfully weaves four stories of genocide, finding common ground in survivors of The Holocaust, Rwanda, Darfur, and the Congo.
 Directors Michael Pertnoy and Michael Kleiman were on hand to answering questions following the screening.
 The panel discussion was co-hosted by Dr. Rebecca Golbert and Dr. Craig Detweiler.
 Find out more about this important doc, The Last Survivor here.

 Global warming doc Cool It previews at Pepperdine before national release